-Apart from OWI charges, this state has other types of terms used to describe a situation when a person is driving under the influence of alcohol or drugs.
+Apart from OWI charges, the state has other types of terms used to describe a situation when a person is driving under the influence of alcohol or drugs.
 For example, there’s also an OWVI charge which stands for “operating while visibly impaired”.
 You might receive such a charge from a police officer who considers that you’re not capable of operating a motor vehicle safely, regardless of blood alcohol levels.

 Schedule 1 illegal narcotics are substances which are not used for medical purposes.
 They are also highly addictive and can be abused easily by people of all ages.
 Substances such as marijuana, LSD, heroin, can significantly impair a person’s judgment and driving abilities and that’s why they are considered to be more dangerous than plain alcohol.

 What Are the Penalties for OWI and OWVI Charges?

 A person who doesn’t have any other convictions in the last 7 years is considered to be a first offender if he receives an OWI or OWVI charge.
 These charges can result in different penalties, depending on the gravity of the situation.
 For example, drivers who receive either a first time OWI or an OWVI charge can face up to 93 days in jail.
 If the OWI involved a blood alcohol content of over 0.17% then the jail time can be up to 180 days.